 6. Before making any disclosure, inspectors should always consult fully with other any other authorities involved, such as the police and CPS in investigations being conducted under the Work-Related Deaths Protocol.

-7. HSE’s Press Office and its regional agency press officers are the link between HSE divisions and the media.
-All press relations work is channelled through press officers to ensure consistency.
+7. HSE’s Press Office is the link between HSE divisions and the media.
+All press relations work should be channelled through press officers to ensure consistency.

-9. Whether dealing with HSE or COI Press Offices, inspectors can expect the same range of services.
+9. Whendealing with HSE Press Office, inspectors can expect arange of services.
 These are:

-10. If inspectors receive direct approaches from the media, they should keep the relevant Press Office informed.
+10. If inspectors receive direct approaches from the media, they should keep Press Office informed.

-11. In practice, you will usually work with the COI in handling press enquiries and in publicising HSE prosecutions.
-You may be contacted by COI following an inquiry about an incident, for example, where the media want to know whether HSE is investigating.
-A COI press officer will contact the relevant HSE inspector to
+11. In practice, you will work closely with Press Office who can provide insight and expertise when handling press enquiries and in publicising HSE prosecutions.
+You may be contacted following an inquiry about an incident, for example, where the media want to know whether HSE is investigating.
+A HSEpress officer will contact the relevant HSE inspector to:

-12. COI staff are also available to help publicise prosecutions.
-They will prepare a draft note for release headed ‘HSE Operational Note’ which will be checked by you for accuracy.
+12. Press office staff are also available to help publicise prosecutions.
+They will sometimes prepare a draft note for release headed ‘HSE Operational Note’ which will be checked by you for accuracy.
 An Operational Note is a diary note to journalists, and is not intended for use as a news item.
-After clearing it through Press Office and Legal Adviser’s Office as required, COI will pass it on to the press either in written form or, if urgent, by telephone.
-COI will also assist in preparing a statement to be made after a prosecution.
-Where appropriate, COI will prepare a draft press release which, if the prosecution is successful, will be issued immediately afterwards, announcing the result and the lessons to be learned from the case.
-Further guidance can be found on the Attorney Generals guidelines on disclosure.
+After clearing it through Press Office and Legal Adviser’s Office as required, it will be disseminated to the press either in written form or, if urgent, by telephone.
+Press Office will also assist in preparing a statement to be made after a prosecution.
+Where appropriate, Press Office will prepare a draft press release which, if the prosecution is successful, will be issued immediately afterwards, announcing the result and the lessons to be learned from the case.

-13. COI guidance states that the note should satisfy the following checklist:
+13. Current press office guidance states that the operational note should satisfy the following checklist: